epicretr0m/discord-rpc/README.md

 # discord-rpc
-This is a script for get a discord rich presence made in JavaScript by BURAK
+This is a script for get a discord rich presence made in JavaScript

 ### Install
 Just start the install.bat file